 Future developments

 16. Do you think that the OLA should remain part of site certificate process or there is a different procedure you would like to use?
+No and OLA should be signed before any technical process begins.

 17. How do you (or would you) manage OLAs in your NGI?

+It usually done through the contract each party signs with NGI__GRNET

 18. Would you object to an increase of the minimum Availability/Reliability thresholds to 80% and 85% and respectively?
+Yes we are already at 80% increasing to 85 % shouldn’t be a problem.

-19. Would you object to permitting a grace period of 6 month for new sites were availability and reliability thresholds are 70% and 75% respectively?
+19. Would you object to permitting a grace period of 6 month for new sites were availability and reliability thresholds are 70% and 75% respectively?No

 20. What thresholds would you like to see for EGI core servicers?
 Do you agree with 80%/85% as in sites?
+In order to achieve and actually use A/R >85% per site core services should be at least higher than that.

 21. Please provide any additional comments that were not covered with the previous questions